Gear is just a tool. And it really does not state anything beyond that.

-One person said that while “Tools may not define you, but they do reflect your priorities when chosen to better facilitate a desired result.”
+One said, “Tools may not define you, but they reflect your priorities when chosen to better facilitate a desired result.”

-But I think, overall, the gear does not really change: Pack?
+But overall, the gear does not really change: Pack?
 Sleeping bag?
 Shelter?
 Stove?
 Shoes?

 It means probably means a person enjoys walking and staying out at night. 😉

-The specifics are just fine details that fuel an 11.4 billion dollar industry .
+The specifics are just fine details that fuel a multi-billion dollar industry.

-- Hiking five miles to go camping all weekend?
+- Are you hiking five miles to go camping all weekend?

-- Or maybe just because it looks good?
+- Or maybe it’s just because it looks good?

 The results speak more than the tools themselves.

 The gear (should not) define you and your outdoor activity.
-The results of how the gear is used is what defines you and your outdoor activity.
+The results of how the equipment is used are what defines you and your outdoor activity.